Scarabaeus1031/NEXAH/README.md

 - collapse emerges along field paths
 - instability is geometric, not threshold-based

+#### Interpretation

+The vector field reveals:

+- preferred directions of evolution
+- regions of attraction and repulsion
+- structural pathways toward collapse

+This means:

+→ instability is encoded in the field itself
+→ not inferred from observations

+---

+#### Consequence

+Prediction becomes:

+→ reading the field

+instead of:

+→ extrapolating trajectories

 ---

 ### 🔬 Discrete Systems (Prime / Modular Resonance)